purplesyringa/site/blog/faster-comparison-modulo-alpha-equivalence/index.md

 1. The algorithm is linear even under the presence of collisions.
 The mapping $(t_2, u_2) \mapsto u'$ will be defined over a smaller set of pairs than with perfect hashes, since the algorithm will abort at some point, but will stay injective.

 2. The arguments $u_1, t_1$ to `compare` are not taken into consideration during the proof. `compare` can be transformed to `serialize`, which lists non-entered terms as either hash values or backrefs, followed by an assertion that the serialized strings of all terms within a group are equal.
 This still takes linear time because the total string length is linear.
-This algorithm can resolve hash collisions locally by splitting groups, but is more complex and requires more memory.
+This algorithm can resolve hash collisions locally by splitting groups in expected linear time, but is more complex and requires more memory.

 3. The only reason a `serialize`-based algorithm needs to be pre-fed with hashes is to determine which terms are pivots -- the exact hashes or even collisions between pivots are inconsequential.
 Pivots mostly matter because of the assumption that the path $t \leadsto p$ does not contain other pivots.
 Hashing is an overkill, but we are not aware of any algorithm for detecting pivots without it.